Kuldeep Singh Sengar: Expulsion from BJP

-If we talk about Kuldeep Singh Sengar's family, his wife's name is Sangeeta Singh Sengar.
-Who has been the District Panchayat President of Unnao.
-They have two daughters.
-While Kuldeep Singh Sengar's political legacy is being handled by his nephew Antranjay Singh 'Goldy Raja'.
+Release from jail

+On 23 December 2025, Kuldeep's sentence was suspended by the Delhi High Court, which stated that he had already served seven years and five months in prison.
+This was subject to protests and pleas from the victim's mother and other activists.
+His release order was suspended by the Supreme Court of India on 29 December while it heard the case.

 Previous criminal activities

 Disobedience to order duly promulgated by public servant (IPC Section-188).

 Assault or criminal force to deter public servant from discharge of his duty (IPC Section-353): Police Station- Hasanganj Dist.
 Unnao, U.P.

 Electoral history

 Kuldeep Singh Sengar has been elected 4 times as MLA.